jorendorff/a-history-of-the-world-notes/001-Mummy-of-Hornedjitef.md

 world.
 What are the possible counterarguments?
 When was the mummy of Hornedjitef excavated?
 Who ruled Egypt at the time?

-Why was this object selected for the program?
+Why was this object selected for the first program in the series?
 (Hints: The program gives two reasons.
 One is personal.
-The other has to do with information and what sort of work goes on at the museum behind the scenes.)
+The other has to do with information and what sort of work goes on at the British Museum.)

-## More info
+## Links

 [EA6678: Base and lid of the anthropoid wooden inner coffin of Hornedjitef](http://www.britishmuseum.org/research/collection_online/collection_object_details.aspx?objectId=128988&partId=1)